 Tolkien knew that God gives us all the same choices, the same grace, the same chances to grant mercy.
 We may look at life circumstances and ask, "How could anything good come of such a situation, or such a person?"
 But we do not see as God sees.
 "Even the very wise cannot see all ends," is how Gandalf puts it.

-once upon a time in another dark cave, David would not kill his enemy Saul, even though it appeared God had delivered Saul into his hands, because he held to the fact that God had anointed Saul King over Israel.
+1 Samuel 1:1, David would not kill his enemy Saul, even though it appeared God had delivered Saul into his hands, because he held to the fact that God had anointed Saul King over Israel.
 Likewise, Bilbo and Frodo assigned God-given value to Gollum’s personhood, realizing how that personhood had become twisted by evil, and refused to take the pitiable creature's life.